Pittsford (village), New York: History

 Pittsford is the oldest of Monroe County's ten incorporated villages.
-The village was the site of a spring fed pond which attracted the first European Americans.
+The village was the site of a spring-fed pond which attracted the first European Americans.
 Israel Stone, the village's first settler, built the village's first structure, a log house next to the pond, in 1789.

-The town of Pittsford surrounding the village was established in 1789 and was originally named Northfield.
+The town of Pittsford surrounding the village was established in 1789 and was originally named "Northfield".
 Pittsford's original hamlet settlement was located a mile south of the current village.
 In the second decade of the nineteenth century the opening of a new east–west highway (now NYS Route 31) and the surveying of the proposed Erie Canal route caused settlement to migrate northward to the Four Corners area.

 Early Pittsford served as the governmental seat for the town of Northfield, comprising most of what is now eastern Monroe County.
 The settlement contained the county's first school (1794), the first library (1803), the first permanent church (1807), the first post office (1811), and the first newspaper (1815).
 In 1813, after the surrounding towns were organized, reducing Northfield's territory, the name Pittsford was adopted to honor the Vermont birthplace of Colonel Caleb Hopkins, a farmer, community leader and hero from the War of 1812.
 Pittsford's first church began meeting in 1803.
-The congregation survives today as the First Presbyterian Church located on Church Street.
+The congregation survives today as the First Presbyterian Church on Church Street.

 Pittsford prospered as a local trading center due to its location at the intersection of the primary road between the mills at the Genesee Falls in Rochesterville and Canandaigua, the region's oldest and largest town and the new east–west road (now New York State Route 31).
 In 1816, Samuel Hildreth established the area's first stage coach line, eventually putting Pittsford at the center of a large stage network covering much of western New York.

 Pittsford grew rapidly after the opening of the Erie Canal in 1822 and was incorporated as a village on July 4, 1827.
 Local entrepreneurs profited from both canal construction and other businesses which benefited from the canal trade.
 Pittsford's excellent agricultural soil led to the early and successful development of commercial agriculture.
-Because of its superior waterpower, Rochester soon eclipsed Pittsford as Monroe County's dominant economic and population center.
-Pittsford grew slowly through the middle of the nineteenth-century.
+However, because of its superior waterpower, Rochester soon eclipsed Pittsford as Monroe County's dominant economic and population center.
+Pittsford grew slowly through the middle of the nineteenth century.
 One result of Pittsford's mid-century decline was that unlike other local towns, many of Pittsford's earliest buildings have survived.
 Boosted by the arrival of the Rochester & Auburn railroad in 1834, Pittsford remained an important shipping center for local grains and produce until the late twentieth century.
 Village industries included a flour mill, lumberyards, produce warehouses, a malt house and several fruit dry houses.
-The present charm of the Village's waterfront is due to the survival of historic canal warehouses, mills and silos, which in recent years have been rehabilitated for offices, boutiques, and restaurants.
+The present charm of the village's waterfront is due to the survival of historic canal warehouses, mills, and silos, which in recent years have been rehabilitated for offices, boutiques, and restaurants.